Aidbox/audit-log-viewer/samples/login-success.md

     display: Success

 agent:
-# in common user should be a person
+# user should be a person
 - who:
     reference: '#person'
   requestor: true